mitranim/prax/readme.md

 Isomorphic code that runs in Node and browsers must use `E`, because in Node you always render to a string.
 However, code that runs _only_ in the browser is free to use direct instantiation, with custom constructor signatures.

 The following example is a trivial custom element that takes an observable object and displays one of its properties as text.
 Subscription and unsubscription is automatic.
-(Observable signature from [Espo → `Obs`](https://github.com/mitranim/espo).)
-You can simply `new MyElem()`, passing arbitrary inputs.
+(Observable signature approximated from [Espo → `isObs`](https://github.com/mitranim/espo).)

+You can simply `new RecText(obs)`, passing a specific observable.
 No "props" involved in this.
+No weird library gotchas to deal with.
 When using TS or Flow, signatures can be properly typed, without hacks and workarounds such as "prop types".

 ```js
 import {E, reset} from 'prax'